The History of the Origin of the Sigil of Baphomet and its Use in the Church of Satan

 During his years of research into the “Black Arts,” Anton LaVey had come across this book and added it to his collection.
 So when he chose to metamorphose his magic circle, “The Order of the Trapezoid,” into the Church of Satan, he decided that this particular symbol was the one which most fully embodied the principles which were the bedrock of the first aboveground Satanic church.

-It is this cover art which was enlarged and placed above the altar in the main ritual chamber (as well as above a lower-level altar) in the infamous Black House.
+It is this cover art which was enlarged for a plaque and placed above the altar in the main ritual chamber (as well as a second one set above a lower-level altar) in the first infamous Black House.

 That the original source for this symbol was the Maurice Bessy book was well-known among the members who attended rituals at the Black House during our formative years.
 The book was constantly being perused by them, and was often used as a prop in photo shoots (minus the dust jacket which did not include this symbol).
 Anton LaVey never claimed to have designed the Bessy version of this symbol (as falsely stated by some of our detractors).